amirongit/notecode/elasticsearchInAction.md

 - index
 - documents (`_doc` is a generic pointer to the single document type an index is able to store)
 <!---->
-APIs are exposed as a suffix of their corresponding resource; sometimes multiple resources on the same level can be used together separated by commas
+APIs are exposed as a suffix of their corresponding resource; sometimes multiple comma-separated resources on the same level can be used
 - components
     - HTTP method (action) (verbs)
     - hostname & port